AnuragNegi06/AnuragNegi06/README.md

 ### 🚀 About Me

-I'm a passionate Full-Stack Developer with hands-on experience in building scalable web applications using **JavaScript, ReactJS, NodeJS, MongoDB, and SQL**.
+I'm a passionate Full-Stack Developer with hands-on experience in building scalable web applications using **JavaScript, ReactJS, NodeJS and MongoDB
 I enjoy solving real-world problems through code and continuously expanding my knowledge in **data science** and **AI**.
 Currently seeking opportunities to contribute to impactful projects and grow professionally.